 WHAT SHOULD I DO IF A CONDOM SLIPS OR BREAKS?

 Emergency contraception can be used to help prevent pregnancy if a condom slips or breaks.
 It is taken by the partner at risk of becoming pregnant, should be used within 72 hours, and the sooner it is used the better.
-Emergency contraception can be obtained from Walk-in Centres, SHFPACT, Canberra Sexual Health Centre, and most chemists.

-If your sexual partner is a new partner, or a casual partner, you should consider having a sexual health check for sexually transmissible infections.
+If your sexual partner is a new or casual partner, you should consider having a sexual health check for sexually transmissible infections.
 You can do this at SHFPACT, at Canberra Sexual Health Centre or with your GP.

 If you feel you might be at risk of exposure to HIV then you may need medication to reduce the risk of becoming infected.
 This medication is called PEP.
 PEP needs to be taken within 72 hours of exposure.